Have you ever seen a decked out 4×4 and immediately knew there wasn’t a snowball’s chance in hell that it was road legal?

 What are the legal limitations of roof racks?

 The maximum legal roof rack length in Western Australia is 2.5m.
-It is also illegal to hang anymore than 150mm past the sides of the vehicle.
+It is also illegal to stick out any more than 150mm past the sides of the vehicle.

 Need help with choosing a roof rack?